rupc/Huffman-Coding/README.md

 > Pairs of Character Frequency
 > ....
 > ....
-> K(Last ending Position)
+> K(Last ending position)

 I want to mention that why K is needed.
 Huffman encoding actually encodes characters byte by byte as binary.
 But, the last byte might not be fully needed.
-So if you want to decode the compressed binary file, you have to know which bit in last byte ends.
+So if you want to decode the compressed binary file, you have to know where the ending bit is.

 ## Decoding
 Decoding process needs 2 files as input: .huf, .tab